Hakkology/Hakkology/README.md

 ## Objectives:
 Effectively learning software/game dev, using .NET Core and Unity engine with C# and C++ languages.
 Focused on learning and improving game engines.
 Currently focused on:
-- Graphics/Games programming with C++ using OpenGL and SDL to make games or visuals, making games on Unity with C#, compute shaders, procedurally generated content.
+- Graphics/Games programming with C++ using OpenGL and SDL to make games or visuals, making games on Unity with C#, compute shaders.
 - Applications with .NET and ASP.NET as Webapi, Web Projects and Smart Contract integration to projects through C#.
 - Specific uses with Rust, learning Rust fundamentals.